Skip to content

 You can click on the diagram to open the interactive mode or download the image.

-How to wire Random SSR with JSY-MK-194G ZCD
+How to Wire Random SSR with JSY-MK-194G ZCD

 The diagram below shows how to wire the Elegant, which is composed of a Random SSR and a JSY-MK-194G which does both the measurement and the Zero-Cross Detection.